disaster37/monitoring-operator/README.md

   - **serviceName**: the service name on Centreon
   - **conditions**: You can look the condition called `UpdateCentreonService` to know if Centreon service is update to date

+> You can use short name `kubectl get mcs` when you should to get CentreonService resources.

 ### CentreonServiceGroup

 This custom resource permit to handle service group on Centreon.